 — Membership 103: How to Be an Effective Member at GCC

-Contact your fellowship group pastor to schedule a time for your application to be reviewed and signed.
+Contact your Fellowship Group pastor to schedule a time for your application to be reviewed and signed.
 This also serves as a great opportunity for an elder of our church to answer any questions you may have.
-You can also contact the membership office if you need help scheduling an interview.
-For those who need to be baptized, your baptism will be scheduled after you return the signed application to the Membership Center.
+If you are not yet connected to a Fellowship Group, contact the Membership Department to schedule an interview.
+Once you application is signed by a pastor or elder, submit it to the Member Center on a Sunday morning.

-Those who finish the membership process will be welcomed as members at the next RHOF service.
-Before the Sunday evening service, there is a brief reception to welcome all new members, and at the close of the evening service, new members will make an affirmation of their commitment to the local body here at Grace Church.
+When you complete the membership process, you will be welcomed as a member at the next “Right Hand of Fellowship,” which occurs monthly at the end of the evening service.
+Before the Sunday evening service, there is a brief reception to welcome all new members, and at the close of the service, new members will make an affirmation of their commitment to the local body here at Grace Church.